Study of Einstein-bumblebee gravity with Kerr-Sen-like solution in the presence of a dispersive medium: Null geodesics around the charged rotating Kerr-Sen-like black hole in the presence of plasma

 The effective potential $V_{e f f}$ in this situation reads

-Note that it contains both the factor $\ell$ and $k$.
+Note that it contains both factors $l$ and $k$.
 The shape of the orbit crucially depends on the nature of the effective potential.
-So it is natural that the orbit will have crucial dependence on both the factor $\ell$ and $k$ in this situation.
+Therefore, it is natural that the orbit will have crucial dependence on both factors $l$ and $k$.
 The unstable spherical orbit on the equatorial plane will be obtained if the following conditions are met:

-We plot the $V_{e f f}$ versus $r/M$ with $\xi=\xi_{c}+0.2$ where $\xi_{c}$ is the value of $\xi$ for equatorial spherical unstable direct orbit.
-For all the calculations and plots in this paper, we have taken $M=1$.
-In Fig.1 we find that the turning point moves to the left for the increase of the value of $b$ for a fixed $k$ and $\ell$ are fixed.
-It also shifts to the left with the increasing value of $k$ when $b$ and $\ell$ remain fixed.
-For the positive value of the Lorentz violating parameter $\ell$ it also shifts to the left however for the negative value of the $\ell$ it gets shifted towards the right like the case when plasma was absent \cite{OUR}.
-In Fig.2, if we observe the plot of the critical radius we find that $r_c$ decreases with the increase of the value of $b$ for fixed $k$ and $ell$ and it increases with the increase of the value of $k$ when $b$ and $\ell$ remain fixed.
-However for $l > 0$ the critical radius $r_c$ although decrease for $l< 0$ it increases.
+We plot $V_{e f f}$ versus $r/M$ with $\xi=\xi_{c}+0.2$, where $\xi_{c}$ is the value of $\xi$ for equatorial spherical unstable direct orbit.
+In Fig. 1, we find that the turning point moves to the left with the increase of the value of $b$ for fixed values of $k$ and $l$.
+It also shifts to the left with the increasing value of $k$ when $b$ and $l$ remain fixed.
+For the positive value of the Lorentz violating parameter $l$, it also shifts to the left and for the negative value of the $l$ it gets shifted towards the right like the case when plasma was absent \cite{OUR}.
+In Fig. 2, if we observe the plot of the critical radius we find that $r_c$ decreases with the increase of the value of $b$ for fixed $k$ and $l$; and it increases with the increase of the value of $k$ when $b$ and $l$ remain fixed.
+However, for $l > 0$ the critical radius $r_c$ decreases and for $l< 0$ it increases.

-We also plot critical radius versus $a$ keeping $theta=\frac{\pi}{2}$.
-To plot it we consider variations of parameters $b$, $k$ and $\ell$ involved in our our purposed model.
+We also plot critical radius versus $a$ keeping $\theta=\frac{\pi}{2}$.
+To plot it, we consider variation of the parameters $b$, $k$ and $l$ involved in our proposed model.